nimatrueway/nesto-challenge/README.md

 # Future works

+- [ ] add author query optimization
+- [ ] impose limit on both authors and books results if not specified
 - [ ] add containerization and integrate to docker-compose
 - [ ] add more validation for non-existent authors or genres
 - [ ] add open-telemetry and context logging